-You are expected to attend scheduled teaching sessions and inform your academic School if you are not able to do so for a valid reason (e.g. illness or injury, bereavement etc.).
-Your attendance and engagement will be monitored on a regular basis to support your academic progress and well-being and to ensure that our records of registered students are up-to-date and accurate for legal purposes.
+Students taking taught programmes are expected to attend scheduled teaching sessions and research students are expected to attend supervisory meetings and engage with activities organised for research students by their School and the Doctoral College.
+You must inform your academic School if you are not able to do so for a valid reason (e.g. illness or injury, bereavement etc.).
+Your attendance and engagement will be monitored to support your academic progress and well-being and to ensure that our records of registered students are up-to-date and accurate for legal purposes, and to comply with requirements for the University to assure that you are genuinely engaging with your programme.